MahammadRafi06/Migration_micro/my-website/docs/application-modernization/overview.md

 # Application Modernization & Microservices

-Comprehensive guidance for transforming legacy applications into modern, cloud-native microservices architectures on the Edge Platform.
+Comprehensive guidance for transforming legacy applications into modern, cloud-native microservices architectures on the Armada Edge Platform.

 ## Overview